superman66/logseq-plugin-url-md/readme.md

 > A Plugin Convert URLs to Markdown links in Logseq.

-This plugin will request from the URL and get the title and convert to Markdown link format.
+This plugin will request from the URL and get the title(base on [preview-link-js](https://github.com/ospfranco/link-preview-js)) and convert to Markdown link format.

-It depend on the online service [get-urls-md](https://get-urls-md.vercel.app/api/title?site=https://github.com).
-So it will not work if the service is down or your devices is not connected to the internet.
+It will not work if your devices is not connected to the internet.

 ## Demo